This is an updated version of a post originally published in October 2014.

 $0.05 goes to the acquirer

 This is a dollar amount that is added to each transaction known as the transaction fee.
-It goes to the acquirer, such as Chase and First Data, who solicits, underwrites, and owns the merchant account.
+It goes to the acquirer, who solicits, underwrites, and owns the merchant account.
 Acquirers pass credit card information on behalf of the merchant, to the card brands so that a transaction can be completed.
 They provide technology and hardware to process payments and may also double as payment processors themselves.

 $97.66 goes to you, the merchant